-- 1. Students are expected to be polite, courteous, thoughtful, and considerate.
-Running, pushing, shouting, and profane language which disturbs others is unreasonable in school and, therefore, not acceptable. - 2.
-The teacher has the responsibility of educating students in school.
-It is the responsibility of students to follow the teacher's directions and not interfere with the orderly teaching process nor to interrupt the education of other students.
+Students are expected to be polite, courteous, thoughtful, and considerate.
+Running, pushing, shouting, and profane language which disturbs others is unreasonable in school and, therefore, not acceptable.

+Teachers have the responsibility of educating students in school.
+It is the responsibility of students to follow their teacher's directions and not to interfere with the orderly teaching process nor to interrupt the education of other students.
 Disruptive behavior consists of actions which disturb students and teachers in the process of learning.
 It is further interpreted to mean the disturbance of orderly procedure within the school.